 1. Search msconfig in windows 10 taskbar search

-3. Make sure they are checked.
-If they are not checked, just check these two services.
+4. Make sure they are checked.
+If they are not checked, check those two services.

 Did all these steps and still no sound.
 Seem like something ‘migrated’ my audio driver last week and I cannot recover sound play.